Community, Social Services, & Education (CoSE)

 Psychology and Counseling

-- Image associated with "Coffee Chat with Karen Newell '91 - CoSE (Community, Social Service, and Education) Career Community at Van Meter Hall"November 22, 2019
+- Image associated with "Coffee Chat - CoSE (Community, Social Service, and Education) Career Community at Van Meter Hall"February 28, 2020

-Drop in at the Hub for a casual morning conversation over hot coffee and donuts with a Goucher alumna/us whose career aligns with the CoSE Community (Community, Social...
+Drop in at the Hub for a casual morning conversation over hot coffee and donuts with Goucher alumnae/i whose careers align with the CoSE Career Community (Community, Social...